Dreaming381/.github/pull_request_template.md

 like to change the name used, specify it here.
 Additionally, if you would like to add a project of yours to the README, you may also specify it here.*

+*If this is a pull request into an Open Project repo, please specify your GitHub contributor email here so that you will be recorded in the commit history of the official framework repository.

 ## Details

 *Info about the contents of your pull request goes here.*